 - While waiting for the press to reach the set temperature, place your item in the press to check the pressure.
 Most items will call for medium to high pressure.
 We used some kraft paper under our item, plus a Nomex pad for some items to fill negative space and produce even pressure across the surface.
 Once you find the pressure you want, remove the blank, being mindful of the possibility that it may be warm to the touch.
 For some items like metal and ceramic blanks, heat-resistant gloves are recommended.

 - Always use a silicon heat conductive pad!
 The pad assists with even distribution of heat and supports even coating of toner on the item.

 - Place your print toner-side down on the item you are customizing.
-To keep the print from moving, use some heat tape.
 Try to place the tape so that it’s only on the edges of the paper and not over any printed areas.
 Heat tape over the printed areas of the paper can interfere with the toner transfer.

 - Place your item on your heat-press as you did before.
 Press for the recommended time and temperature.
 We pressed our metal hobby store sign blanks at 320° F, for about 45-50 seconds.